-An example trace of an underdamped oscillator excited by an impulse is shown below:
+This is simply a damped sinusoid, and an example trace of an underdamped oscillator is shown below:

-Figure 2: Underdamped Oscillator Impulse Response
+Figure 2: Oscillator Impulse Response

 3 Internal Damping

 Equation 1 is not the only way to model a damped system.
 Internal damping within materials is frequently described using a complex spring constant k [4].
 In this model, the equation of motion becomes: